okandeldev/VehicleTracking/README.md

     - **Technologies** :.Net Core, Postgres Database.
 - **Vehicles API:** is a service for Vehicles management.
     - **Technologies** : .Net Core, Postgres Database.
-- **TrackingA API:** is a service for Tracking Vehicles, it receives Status of Vehicles and publish it to message Queue.Then the status is saved to Monogo DB and published to clients using SignalR.
+- **TrackingA API:** is a service for Tracking Vehicles, it receives Status of Vehicles and publish it to Message Queue.Then Two Consumers are placed, One to save the Vehicles' status to DB and the other publish Status to clients using SignalR.
     - **Technologies** : .Net Core, Mongo DB, rabbitmq and Swagger.
 - **Gateway API:** a  service where all calls to other service should come through.
     - **Technologies** : .Net Core and Oclet.